No stranger to controversy, Marty Jannetty has lived a secret life that’s led him down dark paths and hidden turmoil since his days in WWE.

-No strangers to controversy, the wild pairing of Shawn Michaels and Marty Jannetty, collectively known as “The Rockers,” split in 1992.
-Michaels went on to become one of the greatest professional wrestlers of all time while Jannetty would have personal and professional problems that would result in regular suspensions, firings, and missed career opportunities.
+No strangers to controversy, the wild pairing of “The Rockers” Shawn Michaels and Marty Jannetty split in 1992.
+While Michaels became one of the greatest professional wrestlers of all time, Jannetty would have personal and professional problems that would result in regular suspensions, firings, and missed career opportunities.

-With backstage support, a great look, and incredible skills in the ring, Marty Jannetty appeared to have all the tools required to be successful in a post-steroid scandal WWF.
-However, a self-destructive nature led to Jannetty being unable to fulfill this potential while his former partner ascended to the main event level.
+With backstage support, a great look, and incredible skills in the ring, Marty Jannetty appeared to have all the tools required to succeed in a post-steroid scandal WWF.
+However, a self-destructive nature led to Jannetty’s inability to fulfill this potential while his former partner ascended to the main event level.
 This is the story of a singles career that could have been much more.

 History of The Rockers – Marty Jannetty and Shawn Michaels